 Any vehicle entering school property is subject to search by school authorities and law enforcement personnel working with the school.
-Such searches may be conducted without warrant for any reasonable purpose.
+Such searches may be conducted without warrant for any reasonable suspicion.
 Search of the vehicle includes all compartments and components thereof.
 Once search begins, the person in control of the vehicle will not be permitted to enter or remove it from the premises during the reasonable duration of the search.

-School personnel retain the authority to assign parking lot, tow unauthorized automobiles (at owner's expense), grant parking privileges, or deny parking privileges based on criteria deemed appropriate at the time. (for example - seniors, juniors, sophomores or grades, attendance, citizenship)
+School personnel retain the authority to assign parking lot, tow unauthorized automobiles (at owner's expense), grant parking privileges, or deny parking privileges based on criteria deemed appropriate at the time. (for example - seniors, juniors, sophomores or grades, attendance, citizenship).
+Parking lot checks will be conducted on a periodic basis.

-As a condition to receiving a pass to park on school property, high school students and their parents must consent to random drug testing of the students as further defined in Board Policy JFCI.
+\As a condition to receiving a pass to park on school property, high school students and their parents must consent to random drug testing of the students as further defined in Board Policy JFCI.
 A contract will have to be signed before receiving the parking tag.